alexbirkett/kiwi-java/README.md

 ## Background
 This project was created by porting [Kiwi](https://github.com/nucleic/kiwi) line for line to Java.
 The objective is to create a faster Java implementation of the Cassowary constraint solving algorithm.

+## History

+The initial porting work was done in a weekend in at the end of January 2015 by Alex Birkett without a deep understanding of the Cassowary algorithm.
+At that time, the tests ported from the [java cassowary project](https://github.com/pybee/cassowary-java), did not pass.
+The project was forgotten about until early 2016 when [yonsunCN](https://github.com/yongsunCN) found it and fixed it.

+As of January 2016, the testes ported from [java cassowary project](https://github.com/pybee/cassowary-java) now pass.

 ## Example usage

         Solver solver = new Solver();